 As a healthcare facility you need to lower costs in order to provide better quality care to your patients.
 Cutting corners on the level of care you provide is not an option, therefore it is necessary to find ways to cut costs where you will see the least impact on your patients and team.
 Working with a medical distributor can often be an effective way of saving money as it offers a number of advantages over working with multiple vendors.
 Here is a pros and cons overview that outlines the benefits of working with a medical distributor.

-Multiple Vendor Ordering Process Cons
+Cons of Multiple Vendor Ordering Process

 As you know when ordering from multiple vendors you are faced with a number of issues including: